trevorblades/countries/examples/angular/README.md

 # Angular example

-This example uses [Angular](https://angular.io/) with [Apollo Angular](https://apollo-angular.com/) library.
+This example uses [Angular](https://angular.io/) with the [Apollo Angular](https://apollo-angular.com/) library.
 Apollo Angular is designed from the ground up to make it easy to build UI components that fetch data with GraphQL.

-## Install dependencies with Angular Schematics
+## Install dependencies with Angular schematics

-With the help of Angular Schematics , you can install and configure apollo angular library directly using only the below command.
+With the help of Angular schematics , you can install and configure the Apollo Angular library directly using only the below command:

 ```shell
 $ ng add apollo-angular
 ```

-The command will ask you to set up the URL of the GraphQL Server, copy and paste this url https://countries.trevorblades.com in the command line and hit enter.
+The command will ask you to set up the URL of the GraphQL server.
+Copy and paste the URL `https://countries.trevorblades.com` in the command line and press enter.

-## GraphQL Module
+## GraphQL module

-The previous command will generate `graphql.module.ts` file for you which contains the configuration of the apollo client.
+The previous command will generate `graphql.module.ts` file for you which contains the configuration of the Apollo Client.
 The `app.module.ts` is also updated with all the necessary imports.

 ```ts
 import { APOLLO_OPTIONS, ApolloModule } from 'apollo-angular';
 import { ApolloClientOptions, InMemoryCache } from '@apollo/client/core';
 import { HttpLink } from 'apollo-angular/http';
 import { NgModule } from '@angular/core';
 import { environment } from 'src/environments/environment';

 const uri = `https://countries.trevorblades.com`; // <-- add the URL of the GraphQL server here

 export function createApollo(httpLink: HttpLink): ApolloClientOptions<any> {
   return {
     link: httpLink.create({ uri }),